Backup and restore plan to protect against ransomware

 Have a mitigation in place in case a user does restore some of the malware

-Microsoft 365 Defender uses AI-powered automatic actions and playbooks to remediate impacted assets back to a secure state.
-Microsoft 365 Defender leverages automatic remediation capabilities of the suite products to ensure all impacted assets related to an incident are automatically remediated where possible.
+Microsoft Defender XDR uses AI-powered automatic actions and playbooks to remediate impacted assets back to a secure state.
+Microsoft Defender XDR leverages automatic remediation capabilities of the suite products to ensure all impacted assets related to an incident are automatically remediated where possible.

 |Regularly exercise your business continuity/disaster recovery (BC/DR) plan.